 FILE - In this Tuesday, Sept.
 30, 2014 file photo, U.S actress Lindsay Lohan performs a scene from the play, "Speed the Plow," during a photocall at the Playhouse Theatre in central London.
-Lohan's wreckless driving case is scheduled to be called in a Los Angeles court on Thursday, May 7, 2015, to update the judge on her progress with community service.
+A prosecutor said Wednesday, May, 27, 2015, that it appears Lohan has completed the community service terms of her sentence in a 2012 reckless driving case.
+A judge will determine on Thursday, May 28, 2015, whether Lohan has completed her sentence, which would release her from probation in Los Angeles for the first time in nearly seven years.
 (Photo by Joel Ryan/Invision/AP, File)